chipxsd/stream-based-sync/stream-based-sync.md

 All are valid conflict resolutions, but most would agree, bothering users to manually resolve conflicts is not the best experience.
-It's safe to say that people are used to the second conflict resolution approach -- trying to write a comment on Facebook under a post that just got would be exact analog to this.
+It's safe to say that people are used to the second conflict resolution approach -- trying to write a comment on Facebook under a post that just got would be an exact analog to this.
 And our logic already supports this.
 If we go back to our `Todo.List.apply(event: Sync.Event)` implementation, you'll see that `case .Update` is impossible, as the task cannot even be found